First Arts company logo

 Further images

-Made by accomplished Haida artist Diane Douglas Willard, this stunning cedar bark berry basket is embroidered with waxed linen thread in a Raven’s tail design.
-Willard attended the Indian Studies...
+Made by the accomplished Haida artist Diane Douglas Willard, this cedar bark berry basket is a striking example of her ability to bring inherited technique into conversation with contemporary design....

 Read more